Prepared for

 When TIAA called 3,000+ associates back to office in January 2022, the initiative launched multi-million dollar modernization projects across six locations.
 But modernization brought hard choices: associates would lose assigned seats, embrace hoteling models, and see their personal workspace "homes away from home" redesigned without their input.
 Eighteen months of remote work had severed the connection to physical spaces.

-The stakes: Get it right, and you modernize the company while keeping culture intact.
+How do you lead people through multiple unwanted changes simultaneously (modernization, seating model shifts, facility redesigns) when trust is already fragile?
+Get it right, and you modernize the company while keeping culture intact.
 Get it wrong, and you trigger a retention crisis.

 The Approach

-My strategy: Build a structure where tactical work gets delegated (to space liaisons), strategic work stays centralized (relationship management with GCS, CRE, Facilities, HR, leadership), and one person stays constant through all the change.
+I didn't treat this as a space problem.
+I treated it as a change management problem wrapped in a facilities problem.
+I built a structure where tactical work gets delegated (to space liaisons), strategic work stays centralized (relationship management with GCS, CRE, Facilities, HR, leadership), and one person stays constant through all the change.
 That was me.

 1. Built a liaison network – 8 space liaisons across locations managing day-to-day space planning; I removed obstacles and managed strategy